mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

 * Name: the name assigned to the Group
 * Role: the Group Company Role
-* Members: adding and/or removing Users from the Group
+* Members: adding and/or removing users from the Group

 Existing Groups can also be found within the Identities portal at both Company and Project level, where it is possible to manage Roles assigned to them as well as for the other Identity types.